ughitsaaron/aaronpetcoff.me/posts/2015-08-30-links-svg-pointer-events.md

 This is a fine solution that totally works just fine.
 However, there's a CSS solution that might be a bit simpler.

 `pointer-events` allows a developer to designate how an element responds to both click and touch events.
-The spec characterizes a "pointer" as "any point of contact on the screen",
+The [W3 spec](http://www.w3.org/TR/pointerevents/#intro) characterizes a "pointer" as "any point of contact on the screen",

 > Newer computing devices today, however, incorporate other forms of input, including touchscreens, pen input, etc. Event types have been proposed for handling each of these forms of input individually.
 However, that approach often incurs unnecessary duplication of logic and event handling overhead when adding support for a new input type.

 Most of the `pointer-events` properties [are concerned with SVG](https://developer.mozilla.org/en-US/docs/Web/CSS/pointer-events#Values).
-For our purposes here, however, the `none` and `auto` properties allow a developer to define whether or not a particular element responds to a pointer event.
+For our purposes, the `none` and `auto` properties are the most intereting.

+`pointer-events: none` means exactly what it sounds like: the element will respond to no pointer events.
+Since a "pointer" is broadly defined, you don't need to reproduce this code for different devices or screens.
+Any event such as click or touch will be disabled for the element styled.

+You can imagine how this could be useful for a number of instances beyond simply fixing SVG icons attached to Javascript listeners or anchors like in our example above.
+It could be useful for disabling certain <button value="buttons" style="pointer-events: none;">buttons</button> or <a href="http://www.aaronpetcoff.me/" style="pointer-events:none;">links</a>, for example, in one central place with minimal code (literally *one line*!).

-The children of elements with the `pointer-events: none` property will inherit the property. `auto` on children will reset the expected behavior.
-Likewise, any node styled `pointer-events: none` with a listener will obey the listener over the style.
+The children of elements styled `pointer-events: none` will inherit the property. `auto` on these children will reset the element to express the expected pointer behavior.
+Likewise, any HTML node styled `pointer-events: none` with a listener attached will obey the listener over the style.

-Returning to our markup above, all this means we can remove our `closest` function and simply add to our styles,
+Returning to our markup above, this means we can remove our `closest` function and simply add the following to our styles,

 ```css
 /* make sure our anchor wraps around the SVG element */